Rahulbaran/foodie/README.md

-# foodie
+# foodie 🥮🎂🍗
-**foodie** is a recipe searching application created using flask and javascript.
+**foodie** is a recipe searching application coded👨‍💻 using flask and javascript.